microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 [![](../_static/images/howto_guides/portal_guide/envo.png)](../_static/images/howto_guides/portal_guide/envo.png)

-Samples can also be queried by ecosystem classifications using GOLD and/or ENVO terms.
+Samples can also be queried by ecosystem classifications using GOLD and/or MIxS Environmental Triad terms.
 Selecting GOLD classification in the query term bar opens up a hierarchy that can be navigated through to select ecosystem classification(s) of interest.
 Users can select everything under a certain classification at any point, or can continue navigating to more specific classifications.
 The Sankey diagram on the 'Environment' page provides an interactive visualization of the GOLD classification system.

-Similarly, ENVO terms can be used to query the portal, and these are broken down into environmental biome, feature, and material categories.
+Similarly, ENVO, PO and Uberon terms are classification systems that can be used to describe environments where samples were collected from which can be used to query the portal.
-ENVO is another effective classification system that can be used to describe environments where samples were collected from.
+Users can search by broad-scale environmental context, local environmental context, and envioronmental medium.
+These terms are required by NMDC because they are required by the GSC.

 ## Interactive visualizations

-### *Omics Page*
+### *Data Type*

 #### Barplot